j4zzcat/viewport/README.md

 * Obviously, you have to replace the `IDs` and `URLs` given in this example with your very own.
 * To get the RTSPS stream URL for a camera, open the Unifi Protect app, go to 'Unifi Devices', select the desired camera, and then select 'Settings'.
 Scroll down and expand the 'Advanced' section.
-Enable the desired RTSPS stream, and take a note of its URL.
+Enable the stream for the desired resolution, and take a note of its URL.
 Pass this URL to the `-s` option as in `-s ID=URL`.
 * To get to the viewport, open a web browser and navigate to: http://localhost:8777/viewport.html.

 &nbsp;